trustoverip/tswg-acdc-specification/spec/spec.md

 An Edge block shall have a node, `n`, field.
 This differentiates an Edge block from an Edge-group block.
 The SAID, `d`, UUID, `u`, schema, `s`, operator, `o`, and weight, `w`  fields are optional.
 To clarify, each Edge block shall have a node, `n`, field and  may have any combination of SAID, `d`, UUID, `u`, schema, `s`, operator, `o`, or weight, `w` fields.
 When present the order of appearance of these fields is as follows: `[d, u, n, s, o, w]'.

 ##### SAID, `d` field

 The SAID, `d` field is optional but, when present, shall appear as the first field in the Edge block.
 The value of this field shall be the SAID of its enclosing block.

 ###### Compact edge

 Given that an individual edge's property block includes a SAID, `d`, field, a compact representation of the edge's property block is provided by replacing it with its SAID.
-This may be useful for complex edges with many properties.
 This is called a compact edge.
-The schema for that edge's label shall indicate that the edge value is the edge block SAID.
+The schema for that edge's label shall indicate that the edge value is the edge block SAID by using a `oneOf` composition of the compact form and the expanded form.
+This may be useful for compacting complex edges with many properties and then expanding them later.
+When the edge block also includes a UUID, `u` field then compating also hides the edge properties for later disclosure.
+A compact edge without a UUID, `u` field is a public compact edge.
+A compact edge with a UUID, `u` field is a private compact edge.

 ##### UUID, `u` field

-The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Edge block.
+The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Edge block following the SAID, `d`, field.
 The value of this field shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
 When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
 An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's sub-schema and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's field values themselves unless and until there has been a disclosure of those field values.

 The absence of the UUID, `u` field in an Edge block makes that edge a Public Edge.
 The presence of the UUID, `u` field in an Edge block makes that Edge a Private Edge.
 A Private Edge in compact form, i.e., a Compact Private Edge, enables a presenter of that ACDC to make a verifiable commitment to the ACDC attached to the edge without disclosing any details of that ACDC, including the ACDC's SAID.
 Private ACDCs (nodes) and Private Edges may be combined to better protect the privacy of the information in a distributed property graph.